-Benefits of Group Addiction Therapy
+Benefits of Addiction Group Therapy

 Group therapy offers what many individuals in early recovery lacked during periods of active drug addiction: community.
 Entering inpatient drug rehab or outpatient drug rehab can be a lonely, scary experience.
-Fortunately, through the group process, patients have an opportunity to develop supportive and caring relationships with peers who can assist them in their personal recovery journey.
+Fortunately, through the group process, patients have an opportunity to develop supportive and caring relationships with peers who can assist them in their recovery journey.

 Addiction thrives in secrecy and isolation.
-Becoming a part of a therapeutic group offers patients accountability and chance to receive feedback on the many choices they face in early recovery.
-A group of peers offers patients a chance to process various issues with others who can relate, as well as positive reinforcement of behavioral changes.
+Becoming a part of a therapeutic group offers patients accountability and a chance to receive feedback on the many choices they face in early recovery.
+A group of peers gives patients a chance to process various issues with others who can relate, as well as positive reinforcement of behavioral changes.